09:00 Registration (with Coffee & Tea)

 Chairs: Egbert Hartstra & Roshan Cools (Nijmegen)

-Eliana Vassena (Nijmegen) Tba (15')
+Eliana Vassena (Nijmegen) A computational meta-learning account of effortful persistence (15')

 Session 3: Inflammatory pathways in cerebral small vessel disease